 You can get this at the Hanga Roa post office.
 The inkpad and stamp are just on the counter, and a donation box to the side for the privilege!

-Let’s start by considering that this is probably the remotest inhabited spot on earth.
+Easter Island is probably the remotest inhabited spot on earth.
 It’s about 4 hours’ flight to either Santiago or Tahiti.
-Rapa Nui itself is not very big either.
+Nor is the island very big at all.
 Yet the infrastructure is modern, and you can get modern goods in the shops.

-Rapa Nui hosts about 100,000 tourists a year, most of them arriving in the peak season of February.
+Rapa Nui hosts about 100,000 tourists a year, most of them arriving in the peak season in February.
 My host told me that in this month, flights arrive and depart almost constantly.

-Use water mindfully
+1. Use water mindfully

 Rapa Nui is supplied primarily by rainwater, held in lakes such as the crater lake of Rano Kau.

 As you can see, Rano Kau is not that big.
 And this same water is shared with the fragile remnant native ecosystem that the National Park authorities are trying to revive.

-Reduce waste, and separate your rubbish
+2. Reduce waste, and separate your rubbish

 If you hike all over the island, you will notice that there aren’t any landfills or incinerators.
-Garbage has to be taken 2,000 miles back to the mainland.
+Garbage from Easter Island is taken 2,000 miles back to the mainland.
+From the inflight magazine, I learned that LATAM flies back 140,000 tons of plastic, aluminium, and cardboard waste from Rapa Nui, every year.
 So, the less you generate in the first place, the less needs to be ferried back.

 My local host asked us not to buy bottled water (not a problem for me ever since Nepal), and to separate our rubbish.
 I wondered if the separated rubbish really does get all the way to recycling.
 But it does at least get to the mainland.
-From the inflight magazine, I learned that LATAM flies back 140,000 tons of plastic, aluminium, and cardboard waste from Rapa Nui, every year.

 Carbon offset information to Easter Island